-TII Heritage series
+TII Heritage Series

 How to Access

 TII is seeking to improve accessibility to the TII Heritage Series, thus our most recent books can be read on-line as PDFs, while accessible EPUB versions can be downloaded to your EPUB reader (see links below).
 Should you have queries regarding our PDF or EPUB versions please contact archaeology@tii.ie.
+Currently the EPUB versions can only be downloaded as zipped files.

 How to Purchase